uccser/cs-field-guide/csfieldguide/chapters/content/en/coding-encryption/sections/the-key-distribution-problem.md

 {panel type="curiosity"}

-# Encrypting with the private key instead of the public key --- Digital Signatures!
+# Encrypting with the private key instead of the public key --- Digital signatures!

 In order to encrypt a message, the public key is used.
 In order to decrypt it, the corresponding private key must be used.